 A southeastern province situated on the Bolaven Plateau is devoted to agriculture and nature offering idyllic scenery.
 A prehistoric site exists not far from the cascades where a wonderful scene can be seen.

 Salavanh Province is home to the Phou Xieng Thong National Biodiversity Conservation Area, covering nearly 1,000 sq km in the western part of the province next to the Mekong River.
-It is thought that Asiatic black bear, banteng, clouded leopard, Douc langur, elephant, gibbon, guar, Siamese crocodile and tiger and inhabit this area.
-Within a cave huge stone caskets are piled one on top of the other, province not only beauty but interesting thoughts as to how it originated.
+It is thought that the Asiatic black bear, banteng, clouded leopard, Douc langur, elephant, gibbon, guar, Siamese crocodile and tiger inhabit this area.
+Within a cave, huge stone caskets are piled one on top of the other.
+The province not only beautiful, but there are interesting thoughts as to how it originated.

 Salavanh has vast tracts of forest and is home to three National Protected Areas that harbor a wealth of biodiversity.
 Xe Xap, (1,335 km2) Xe Bang Nouane (1,970 km2) and Phou Xieng Thong (1,200 km2) lie mostly within Salavanh’s borders, have a range of habitats and micro-climates and are home to a diverse population of ethnic minority groups.
 The Mekong River separates Salavanh from Thailand and the province also shares a border with Vietnam to the east.
 The main geological features are the Bolaven Plateau, Mekong River Valley and Southern Annamite Mountains, which rise to over 2,000 meters in the eastern portion of the province.